 “It’s definitely a little scary when you take out a loan,” Bertrand describes.
 “I appreciate that James saw the potential for my business and my passion for it, and that Gateway gave me the opportunity.”

 James and the Gateway team guided Bertrand through the process and recently helped him close on his loan.
-Now, he’s busy getting the facility ready to welcome kids from across the Valley.
+Now, the facility is open and welcoming kids from across the Valley.

 “Gateway does so much to help people realize their dreams.
 I can’t say enough good about their team,” he says.
 “I’m excited to get going, and I couldn’t have done it without Gateway.”